andyjinkim/andyjinkim/assignments/othello_project_2/othello_project/README.md

 ## *Hosting Site*

-The application exists as a Git Repository hosted on GitHub and is live for public consumption on Heroku (see above links).
+The application exists as a Git Repository hosted on GitHub and is not yet live for public consumption on Heroku.